MystenLabs/kiosk-course/2-royalties/README.md

 }
 ```

-Pretty simple, the module that defines the `Rule` can also add a receipt to the `TransferRequest`.

 ## Creator Royalties

 So, if we needed to add creator royalties, we would need to create a module with two main functions: